chrisgrieser/nvim-genghis/README.md

 The following applies to all commands above:
 1. If no extension has been provided, uses the extension of the original file.
-2. If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.
+2. If the new filename includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.
 3. All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).

 ### Copy operations
-- `.copyFilename`: Copy the file name.
+- `.copyFilename`: Copy the filename.
 - `.copyFilepath`: Copy the absolute file path.
 - `.copyFilepathWithTilde`: Copy the absolute file path, replacing the home directory with `~`.